Mykol71/posos/msposapp/README.md

 		Select "d" to Install/Configure/Upgrade Dependant packages; 1st time need Redhat support login.
 		Select "a" to I/C/U AWS - Need AWS Account Keys, region, and enter "text" for output.

-- Next, build the OS media, create a VPN connection, then stage and restore data.
+- Next, build the OS media, stage an instance, create a VPN connection, mount persisted data, then start the point of sale appliation.